 The online world is amazing and I’ve met and connected with a slew of fascinating people.
 One of them is Jacynth Bassett.
-She’s a young woman from London who started an online clothing business called the-Bias-Cut.com that focuses on stylish clothing for women over 45.
+She’s a young woman from London who started an online clothing business called the-Bias-Cut.com that focuses on fashion for mature women over 45.
 I love her tagline, which is “Where Ageism is Never in Style.”

-We met over Skype and discussed what we love about fashion and the challenges older women face shopping for clothes.
+We met over Skype and discussed what we love about fashion and the challenges mature women face shopping for clothes.
 Her choices are classy but also have pizazz and are made to fit women of various shapes.
-In fact, you can shop by your body type.
+In fact, you can shop for your body type.
 (Petite, long, pear, apple, curvy) and celebrate or hide the parts of your body you like or dislike the most.
-It’s a go-to online shopping site for the often neglected mature woman who may feel frustrated shopping at the mall.
+It’s a go-to online shopping site for the often neglected older woman who may feel frustrated shopping at the mall.

 Below is my interview with Jacynth Bassett, owner of the-Bias-Cut.com:

 What inspired you to go into fashion in the first place and start your original blog?

 Fashion has been a lifelong passion for me.
 I even remember being 3 and picking out my best outfits for the school photographs!
 And I used to cover all my books at school and room at uni with editorials from Vogue and other magazines.

 But being academic I never envisaged myself going into the fashion industry.
 Instead, I wanted to be a lawyer and even studied law at Cambridge.
 But, whilst I began to realize that a career in law wasn’t for me, through being president of the university law society, I discovered a love for business.

 Up until that point everything I had done had been a means to an end, but I finally decided to do something I loved and, if I was going to go into business, it would be centered around something I cared about.
 And fashion was the obvious choice.